Categories

 Three-dimensional computer engines

-• ideal for pre-fabricated stories
+Pros: ideal for pre-fabricated stories

-• a bit more time consuming
+Cons: a bit more time consuming

 More benefits to storyboarding

-We can expand storyboarding to the field of science and social sciences. the storyboarding net are these peer-review articles.
+We can expand storyboarding to the field of science and socialsciences.
+The storyboarding net are these peer-review articles.
 A few examples below:

-Setting intentions – Indigenous intention setting
+Setting intentions – Indigenous methods of storytelling

 – To empower participants into taking the time and space to help them embody their practice

-– to treat your expression of the storytelling process not as literal or most proximate to the “best”, but as a true interpretation of your embodied expression.
+– To treat your expression of the storytelling process not as literal or most proximate to the “best”, but as a true interpretation of your embodied expression.

 Background to the story

-A version of Wesachejak lives across many cultures.
 The trickster is known as Nannubush by the Anishinaabe, Naabe by the Blackfoot, and the list goes on.
-He can change in whatever shape he chooses, he likes to make mischef, adventure, he like to play tricks on the trees, the animals and even the people.
-So, it is said that if you ever cross paths with the trickster, it’s wise to offer tobacco.
+He can change in whatever shape he chooses, he likes to make mischief, adventure, he likes to play tricks on the trees, the animals and even the people.
+So, Highway recommends that if you ever cross paths with the trickster, it’s wise to offer tobacco.

 The story

 Here is one story of Wesakchak told by my friend Stan McKay.
 One day on the land, the animals got together and had a meeting.
 They said to each other, we have to do something.
 The winters are very cold here and our coats are not warm enough.
 Maybe we should ask Wesakcheak to see if they can help us.
 Wesakcheak heard nearby.
-They proclaimed with confidence: “Okay, I’ll make warmer coats for you and I’ll let you know when I have them ready so that you can come and get them.”
+They proclaimed with confidence: “Okay, I’ll make warmer coats for you and I’ll let you know when they’re ready so that you can come and get them.”

-The moose jumped up from his daze and went to Wesakcheak to get his coat.
+The moose jumped up from his daze and went to Wesakechak to get his coat.
 Once there, Wesakcheak looked up at him and said: “I’m sorry.
 There’s only one coat left that is a winter coat.
 I can’t do any more for you now.
 I don’t have any more time to work on anything else and that’s the one thing that was meant for you.
 You’ll have to take it.”

 So the Moose got the coat.
 But it was big, so big, that it just hung loose.
-That’s why the moose has a coat that hangs loose over his shoulders and especially below the neck.
+That’s why the moose has a coat that hangs loose on his shoulders and especially below the neck.
 He was late and he didn’t get the right fit.

 The workshop – steps